PrestaShop/prestashop.github.io/news/_posts/releases/2021-02-22-prestashop-1-7-7-2-maintenance-release.md

 Ali Shareei, Boubker Bribri, Franck Lefèvre, Ibrahima Sow, Krystian Podemski, Mathieu Ferment, Nesrine Abdmouleh, Pierre Rambaud, Simon Garny, Thomas Baccelli and Valentin Szczupak

-We would like to send a special thank to Pululu Kinanga (@Pululuk), our external maintainer of the open-source solution and also thank the [Agence123](https://www.lagence123.com/) for this second release.
+A special version co-released with Pululu Kinanga (@Pululuk), our  maintainer of the open-source solution from [Agence123](https://www.lagence123.com/) for this second release.
 They helped us to deliver this patch version.
 This is a new step towards the independence of the open-source project.

 Thank you!